 Visit temples and monasteries that are hundreds of years old.

-Beginning in the vibrant cultural center of Paro, you’ll spend the next two weeks visiting the people and cultural treasures that live within the realm of the mighty Chomolhari.
-You’ll hike to the famous Takstang,“Tiger’s Nest,” a monastic temple built onto a cliff face 2,700 feet above the Paro Valley, and you’ll snap photos of the famous dzongs, fortress-like buildings that are unique to the Bhuddist kingdoms of Bhutan and Tibet.
-Before heading into the high country, you’ll marvel at the Kyichu Lhakhang, a 7th century temple that is one of the oldest in Bhutan.
+Beginning in the vibrant cultural center of Paro, we spend two weeks visiting the people and cultural treasures that live within the realm of the mighty Chomolhari.
+We hike to the famous Takstang, “Tiger’s Nest”, a monastic temple built onto a cliff face 2,700 feet above the Paro Valley, and snap photos of the famous dzongs, fortress-like buildings that are unique to the Bhuddist kingdoms of Bhutan and Tibet.
+Before heading into the high country, we marvel at the Kyichu Lhakhang, a 7th century temple that is one of the oldest in Bhutan.

 Transfer to Paro.
 The flight from Bangkok, Thailand to Paro, Bhutan is arguably the most dramatic flight in the world, with breathtaking views of Mount Everest, Kanchenjunga and other famous Himalayan peaks including the sacred Chomolhari and Mount Jichu Drake in Bhutan.

 Your guides will meet the flight and escort you to your hotel.
 Flight arrives midday.
 In the afternoon visit the National Museum and the Paro Dzong.

 Visit Taktsang, the Tiger’s Nest Temple.
 This magical temple clings to a vertical granite cliff 2,625 feet above the valley.
 In the afternoon, we sponsor a special Buddhist prayer ceremony at the beautiful 1200-year-old Kyichu Lhakhang Temple, to bring us good luck for the rest of the journey.